evanaff/CTF-writeups/2024/Hacktoday 2024/Pentathlon/README.md

    part 4 : ve_1n_mys3lf

-5. Step 5
+5. **Step 5**

-   There is a hint
+   This step included a hint:

    ![chall5](https://github.com/user-attachments/assets/cdf53c09-1827-41e2-8029-c770c1131062)

-   I guess we just need to fix **finish.png**.
-So I check it first using **pngcheck**.
+   It looked like I had to repair `finish.png`.
+I started by checking it with `pngcheck`:

    ![image](https://github.com/user-attachments/assets/a4514dc4-f882-4e87-b56f-b113b970396b)

-   It looks like an error chunk.
-The correct value also has been showed in the pngcheck result.
-So I fixed it using hexeditor.
-Repeat it until the png file fully fixed.
+   The output showed errors in `PNG` chunks and even suggested the correct values.
+Using a `hex editor`, I manually fixed the errors one by one until the file was restored:

    ![finish](https://github.com/user-attachments/assets/399b3fd3-d6b9-4728-b9f3-16cda5632f54)